Samples

 Focus on 4 spaces

 If most of your file types use 4 spaces, use this.
-I find this uncommon.
+For example for a Python project like py-project-template .editorconfig.

 • .editorconfig